da-hui66/Sync/Notes/quick-notes.md

-use doubke usbc block to power strip or longer usb cables from wall
+use double usbc block to power strip or longer usb cables from wall

 how to use browser profiles